Essentials of Resilient Community

 Program Director & Facilitator – Amy Hyatt

-In 1998, Amy was gifted a stone by a Maori friend and was told “the name of this stone is Piki Te Ora.
-It means ‘Arise to Life.’”
-That moment clarified for Amy a mission to find ways for all of us to journey into deeper, fuller relationship with ourselves, with nature, and with communities that support transformative learning and healing.
-Amy found a home for this work at the Art of Mentoring where she experienced a cultural basket weaving together many of these life-affirming practices – a teaching bundle that is continually growing and evolving.
+Since the 1990s, Amy has had an aim to find ways for all of us to journey into deeper, fuller relationship with ourselves, with nature, and with communities that support transformative learning and healing.
+Amy found a home for this work at Vermont Wilderness School and the Art of Mentoring regional workshop where she experienced a cultural basket weaving together many life-affirming practices she had worked with previously– a teaching bundle that is continually growing and evolving as more and more people bring their insights and experience to the learning community.
 Amy has been working with VWS in many capacities since 2001 from youth instructor to adult instructor, from Office Assistant to Executive Director.
-She is a presenter and trainer at the Art of Mentoring workshop in Vermont and other locations since 2006, and a facilitator with the 8 Shields Institute since 2011.
+She is a presenter and trainer at the Art of Mentoring workshop in Vermont and other locations since 2006 including Ontario and the UK.

 Her background is varied and includes undergraduate studies in cross-cultural communication through the arts; graduate studies in “Facilitating native Sense of Self & Place in Children”; graduate of the VWS Instructor Apprenticeship Program with Mark Morey; Kamana Naturalist Program graduate; Level 2 Tracking Apprenticeship Graduate with White Pine Programs; Nidan (2nd Dan Black Belt) in Aikido (USAF); graduate of the Guild for Spiritual Guidance; and certified in Wilderness First Aid.
 Amy has been working professionally in community building and empowerment projects since 1998.